 This is a part-time consultancy.
-The timeframe for the work of the international consultant is planned for November 2020 - June 2021.
+The timeframe for the work of the international consultant is planned for August 2021 - February 2022.
 The consultant will be given access to relevant information necessary for execution of the tasks under this assignment.
-The consultant will work in close collaboration with the EU4Climate Project's National Coordinator - for substantive aspects of the assignment, as well as will closely cooperate with the staff of Air and Climate Change Section of the Ministry of Agriculture, Regional Development and Environmental and Energy Policy Department of the Ministry of Economy and Infrastructure, so that the final product reflect also their comments.
+The consultant will work in close collaboration with the EU4Climate Project's National Coordinator - for substantive aspects of the assignment, as well as with national consultant for climate change mainstreaming into energy sector, who will support his/her activity.
+Consultant will closely cooperate with the staff of Air and Climate Change Section of the MARDE, and Energy Policy Department of the MEI, so that the final product reflect also their comments.
 UNDP will provide administrative and logistical support in organization the consultations/workshop related to the assignment.